Who is this article for?

 Can download any files or folders within the backup file selection.

 |Can only download files and folders the individual user account has backed up.|

 Review the considerations below before installing the Code42 app per user.

-- Per-user installation is supported on OS X and on Windows 7 and later.
+- Per-user installation is supported on Mac and on Windows.

 - Only one per-user installation is supported on a single Linux device.
 Multiple per-user installations are not supported.

 When you install per user, each user or device requires a subscription and follows the guidelines for subscription consumption.